LytixChain/lytix/README.md

 [![Build Status](https://travis-ci.org/LytixChain/lytix.png)](https://travis-ci.org/LytixChain/lytix) [![GitHub tag](https://img.shields.io/github/tag/LytixChain/lytix.svg)](https://github.com/lytixchain/lytix/tree/v1.1.4)

-Lytix is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
+Lytix is an open source crypto-currency focused on fast private transactions with low transaction fees & low confirmations.
 It is currently under development and plans are to pull in Bitcoin's improvements for a PIVX clone.
+I am targeting a mid-January 2019 re-release of the coin.

+If the date changes I will notify everyone.
+Please note that everyone that had a balance during the first release will get an airdrop on re-release plus some extra to cover the trouble and lost time during the first try.

 It will be Proof of Stake after a 50,000 block Proof of Work period with masternodes.
 After 50,000 staked wallets will help support the network.

 ------------------------

-10,000 LYTX for Masternodes
+5,000 LYTX for Masternodes

-50,000 Proof of Work burn in until PoS
+500,000 Proof of Work burn in until PoS

 50% reward to PoW/PoS 50% reward to Masternodes